cliosight/Docs/README.md

 As a result, they  showcase a true representation of the data captured through the intended workflow.
 This approach helps maintain integrity and reliability, reinforcing the accuracy of subsequent analyses and insights derived through visualization.
 This real-world data can be used to generate AI generated datasets using deep learning models like GANs (Generative adversarial networks) and VAEs (Variational autoencoders (VAEs).

 ## Data Privacy and Security <a name="security"></a>
 Sharing private datasets online has several security implications.
-In order to provide assurance to users, Cliosight is designed to have in place all the possible tools to make the datasets compliant with the applicable regulations.
+In order to provide assurance to users, Cliosight is designed to have in place all the possible tools to make datasets compliant with the applicable regulations.

 Some of the in-built features are:
 1. [Role-based Access Control](#acl)